Apsd1109/apsd1109.github.io/_blogs/2021-03-28-responses-to-the-cross-1.md

 ---

 How often is it that we become critical of God?
-Thinking that if He doesn’t fit
+Thinking that if He doesn't fit
 The way we see things, the way we want things to be,
 We may as well reject him?